-The driveway is paved with concrete.
-There are minor shrinkage cracks visible in the concrete.
-Shrinkage cracks are common and do not affect the serviceability of the concrete.
+Cracks were observed in the concrete surface of the driveway.
+Minor cracks can be sealed to minimize moisture entry and further settlement of the concrete.
+Minor cracks are common and do not affect the serviceability of the concrete.

 One or more of the wooden dividers separating the concrete driveway sections were infested by wood destroying organisms and have deteriorated to a point where they are becoming a trip hazard.
 Replacement with mortar is recommended.